AkshaySiddannavar/Quiz_App/README.md

 Link for video : insert link from repo

 - What the project does
-It gives a magic 8 ball which can help you make descisions in life
-Tip :
-Better use it only for silly decisions though 😆
+It shows a small quiz of 15 questions with True/False answers

 - Why the project is useful
 You can :
   - Use it as stub project and customise it as per your inclinations
-  - Use it as a tool to take small decisions
+  - Use it to increase your General Knowledge (who knows when it might be needed 👀)

 - How users can get started with the project
 1. Fork it (optional) 🍴